mosadd1X/novelforge-ai/docs/configuration.md

 layout: default
 title: Configuration Options
 nav_order: 4
-description: "Detailed documentation of the configuration options available in the Ebook Generator"
+description: 'Detailed documentation of the configuration options available in the Ebook Generator'
 permalink: /configuration
 ---

 # Configuration Options

 {: .no_toc }

 The Ebook Generator provides various configuration options to customize the generation process according to your preferences.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---